 The Light in Everything (Bloomsbury Children's Books)

-Katya Balen, whose novel October, October has been shortlisted for the Carnegie Medal, tells ReadingZone about her new book, The Light in Everything, about two very different children facing the same challenges in their new, blended family.
+Katya Balen, whose novel October, October won the Carnegie Medal, tells ReadingZone about her new book, The Light in Everything, about two very different children facing challenges in their newly blended family.

 Q&A with Katya Balen